Ali-Flt/Telegram-TooLBoX/README.md

 3. run `./create_telegram_session.sh` and enter the asked code
 4. run `docker compose up`

-send youtube links in one of these formates:
+Send youtube links in one of these formates if you want it to convert into the video:
-1. link
+1. link 1
 2. link resolution
 3. link start_time end_time
 4. link resolution start_time end_time